-Darrell L. Crapps is President and CEO of SENTEL Corp.
-Under his leadership, SENTEL Corp. has evolved into a full services provider of C4ISR, Information Technology, specialized security and engineering solutions to the federal government and commercial enterprises.
-The SENTEL philosophy is straightforward and simple: We perform focused work dedicated to providing practical solutions to complex problems while building and maintaining long-term strategic partnerships with each customer.
+Russell T. Wright is Chairman and Chief Executive Officer of SENTEL Corp.
+A recognized technology leader known for crafting the requisite strategic vision to achieve business goals, Mr. Wright, has a unique blend of executive acumen, global team-building and IT solutions development.
+Mr. Wright believes SENTEL’s philosophy is straightforward and simple: To perform focused work dedicated to providing practical solutions to complex problems while building and maintaining long-term strategic partnerships with each customer.

-William E. (Kip) Ward is the Senior Advisor to the President and CEO of SENTEL Corp.
-He has advisory responsibility for expanding SENTEL's operational programs in the global sector.
+William E. (Kip) Ward is the President and COO of SENTEL Corp.
 SENTEL Corporation is ideally positioned to provide its engineering and logistics solutions to an ever increasing set of international partners.

 A retired Army General Officer, Ward, the inaugural Commander of the United States Africa Command (AFRICOM), successfully established the nation's newest and uniquely positioned interagency geographic command responsible for all U.S. defense and security activities on the African continent and its island nations with staff representatives from State, Commerce, Treasury, Homeland Security and other U.S. Cabinet Departments and Agencies.
 Prior to commanding AFRICOM where his visionary leadership promoted the value of forging relationships, creating partnerships, enhancing regional cooperation and the importance of sustained security engagement in pursuing U.S. national interests, Ward was the Deputy Commander, United States European Command, responsible for the Command's day to day activities.